ab-abel/alx_database/SQL_introduction/README.md

     - The database name will be passed as argument of mysql command (in the following example: mysql is the name of the database)
 ## Task 4
-### Multiply by using map
-    - Prototype: def multiply_list_map(my_list=[], number=0):
-    - Returns a new list:
-        - Same length as my_list
-        - Each value should be multiplied by number
+### First table
+    Write a script that creates a table called first_table in the current database in your MySQL server.

+    - first_table description:
+        - id INT
+        - name VARCHAR(256)
+    - The database name will be passed as an argument of the mysql command
-    - Initial list should not be modified
+    - If the table first_table already exists, your script should not fail
-    - You are not allowed to import any module
+    - You are not allowed to use the SELECT or SHOW statements

+## Task 5
+### Full description
+    Write a script that prints the full description of the table first_table from the database hbtn_0c_0 in your MySQL server.
+        - The database name will be passed as an argument of the mysql command
-    - You have to use map
+        - You are not allowed to use the DESCRIBE or EXPLAIN statements
-    - Your file should be max 3 lines